 Early College Experience Online

 Early College Experience strives to provide access to higher education to a diverse student population.
-In addition to college courses taught on site and through Compressed Interactive Video (CIV), ECE offers these online courses:
+In addition to courses taught on site through our High School Based program, ECE offers these courses online:

 Classes are offered during a class period in a computer lab at the high school.
 A lab/classroom facilitator monitors student progress and discusses possible improvement strategies for students who are not on track to be successful in the course.
 NWACC provides training for facilitators.